Accident Awareness Week

-In the home: the great kitchen catastrophe
+The great kitchen catastrophe

 With the popularity of cookery shows and a new wave of amateur bakers, culinary experimentation is at its peak in homes across the nation.
 But are we staying safe while we’re blending, kneading and baking?

-We lift the lid on the dangers British kitchen enthusiasts place ourselves in when trying to achieve the perfect Pavlova.
+During Accident Awareness Week 2016, we will lift the lid on the dangers British kitchen enthusiasts place ourselves in when trying to achieve the perfect Pavlova.

 We all love a good selfie, but using mobile phone and other devices without concentration can have serious consequences.

 Our #SelfieSafety competition encouraged Brits to send us a selfie in a favourite UK selfie location, but also to ensure that it was taken safely.